 Longer answer: they’re not, yet.

-What Self-Funded Employer Claims Data Shows About 2024 Healthcare Costs
+Self-Funded vs. Fully Insured: What 2024 Claims Data Shows About Healthcare Costs

 Our clients span every state in America, representing more than 20 million lives.
 The data from 2023-2024 shows a healthcare market that's far more stable than ACA premium filings suggest: